novafacing/cgc-challenges/challenges/CGC_Video_Format_Parser_and_Viewer/README.md

 ## Challenges
 There is a significant amount of processing on variable length bit fields.
 They must determine the format of video frame data and how to construct a valid video.
 Bitwise dataflow will be required.

+### Read Notes

+* Read and checks in cgc_readimagedata
+* Copy without checks in cgc_initstream
+* Checks and all rest of logic in rendercvf
+* Some more checks from rendercgf